Space Is The Place: Stargazing in Galloway Dark Sky Park

 Where is your favourite spot in the Dark Sky Park?

 There are a few to choose from, but personally it has to be Knockman Wood on the outskirts of Newton Stewart.
-You have to get out and walk one of our hidden gems of a walk to the most exposed point.
-From there you look directly south over the Solway with 360 degree views.
-It’s amazingly peaceful and on a good night stunningly beautiful.
+You have to get out and walk to the most exposed point.
+From there you look directly south over the Solway Firth with 360° views.
+It’s amazingly peaceful, and on a good night, stunningly beautiful.

 Slightly easier to access is the Queen’s Way.
 There are a number of car parks you can pull off in to including Clatteringshaws Visitor Centre.
 It’s a dark road with big skies so sit back and enjoy.
 Remember, it takes 20 minutes to get your eyes acclimated to the dark.

 How does the Sky Quality Meter system work?

 The SQM system is used to measure the amount of light that enters a specific area of the equipment.
 The reading indicates how much light from the direction in which it is being pointed hits the Earth’s surface, using measures from 0 – 25 SQM.
 If you were standing right next to the sun you might get a reading of 0.
 If you were standing inside a black box, inside a sealed metal box, in the middle of the Pacific, you might get a reading of 25.